ETH-IDEAS/RFIC-TL/README.md

 **RFIC-TL** is an end-to-end learning framework designed to enable knowledge transfer for design migrations of mm-Wave passives in RF integrated circuits (RFICs).
 This framework can effectively accelerate design adaptation across different IC technologies, operating frequencies, and metal options by leveraging a pre-trained neural network model.
 It is demonstrated through a 1:1 on-chip transformer-based impedance matching network for case study.

+**Data generation** is the ***fuel*** for training deep learning neural networks.
+Despite the advancements in the IC ***specs-to-layout*** challenge, accurate training data still heavily relies on EM simulators—inevitably incurring high computational costs.
+By leveraging transfer learning, this framework demonstrates the **reduction** of data generation necessary for effective model training.

+The open-sourced code for the transfer learning framework can be applied to processes including but not limited to:
+- Silicon technologies
+- III-V compound semiconductors
+- PCB-based manufacturing processes

 ## Authors & Citation
 If you find this repository helpful, please cite our work.
 - [IMS 2024] [Transfer Learning Assisted Fast Design Migration Over Technology Nodes: A Study on Transformer Matching Network](https://ieeexplore.ieee.org/document/10600344)